-Beginners will find plenty of flat trails winding through the city, and many access points from parks along the way.
-The Tony Knowles Coastal trail runs 11 miles, connecting Kincaid Park to downtown Anchorage.
-Chester Creek Trail runs east from Westchester Lagoon to the Russian Jack Park – another prime ski spot – and beyond.
+Beginners will find plenty of flat trails twisting through the city, and many access points from parks along the way.
+The Tony Knowles Coastal Trail runs 11 miles, connecting Kincaid Park to downtown Anchorage.
+Chester Creek Trail runs east from Westchester Lagoon to Russian Jack Park – another prime ski spot – and beyond.

 For a real Alaska experience and some serious cardio, break new track in the backcountry.
-Powerline Pass if a prime spot for backcountry skiing.
+Powerline Pass is a prime spot for backcountry skiing.

-Girdwood, Alaska may be best known for Alpine skiing, but Nordic enthusiasts won't feel left out either.
-The Moose Meadow is a popular route, and a new loop trail cleared in 2011 stretches 5 kilometers through the woods near Alyeska Resort.
+Girdwood, Alaska may be best known for alpine skiing, but Nordic enthusiasts won't feel left out either.
+The Moose Meadow is a popular route, as is the purpose-built 5 kilometer loop through the forest near Alyeska Resort.